blackhatethicalhacking/DDoSlayer/README.md

 # DDoS
-DDoS  by Black Hat Ethical Hacking
+A DDoS tool written by Black Hat Ethical Hacking .

 # What Is A DDos-Attack?